CosmWasm/wasmvm/docs/MIGRATING.md

 - `VM.StoreCode` now returns a `uint64` containing the gas cost in CosmWasm gas and takes a gas limit as argument.
 This was previously calculated in wasmd.
   The change brings consistency with the other functions that cause gas usage.
+- `GoAPI` now requires an additional `ValidateAddress` function that validates whether the given string is a valid address.
+This was previously done internally using separate calls to `CanonicalizeAddress` and `HumanizeAddress` but can be done more efficiently using a single call.

 ## Renamings